-RANGE: The White-crested Tiger Heron occurs in the equatorial rain forest of west Africa in Senegal (Morel and Morel 1990), Guinea-Bissau (Rodwell 1996), Guinea, Sierra Leone, Liberia, Ivory Coast, Cameroon, Gabon, and Central Africa Republic to Zaire.
+Breeding range: The White-crested Tiger-Heron occurs in the equatorial rain forest of west Africa in Senegal (Morel and Morel 1990), Guinea-Bissau (Rodwell 1996), Guinea, Sierra Leone, Liberia, Ivory Coast, Cameroon, Gabon, and Central Africa Republic to Zaire.

 There is no information on breeding biology of the species.

 The lack of data on the distribution and status, combined with almost no information on its biology, poses a significant conservation risk.
 There is nearly nothing known about this heron and so it is not possible to assign a degree of conservation concern or develop a conservation strategy.
 It is listed as Data Deficient by IUCN (IUCN 2003).

 Any information on its biology would be valuable.
 Surveys need to be undertaken to determine the distribution and density of the species within its habitat and its habitat requirements.
 Studies are needed on its status and distribution, its basic biology and ecology in order to understand its conservation needs.